husham007/rgb/readme.md

-# BMI
+# RGB
-This to learn DOM by building a small App that calculates Body Mass Index
+This to learn DOM, Random numbers, Hexa numbers by building a small App that calculates generate random color codes.
 # Technologies
 - HTML
 - CSS